-Learning outcomes As Asses ssment criteria Evidence type Portfolio reference Date 1 Interpret the given information relating to the work and resources when installing fully supported lead and hard metal roofing, cladding and weatherings 1.1 Interpret and extract relevant information from oral/written instructions, drawings, specifications, schedules method statements, risk assessments and manufacturers' information.
-1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: • oral/written instructions, drawings, electronic data, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1 Interpret the given information relating to the work and resources when installing fully supported lead and hard metal roofing, cladding and weatherings information relating to the 1.1 Interpret and extract relevant information from oral/written instructions, drawings, specifications, schedules method statements, risk assessments and manufacturers' information.
+1.2 Comply with information and/or instructions derived from risk assessments and method statements. lead and hard metal roofing, 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented. weatherings weatherings1.4Describe different types of information, their source and how the interpreted in relation to: Describe different types of information, their source and how they are interpreted in relation to: oral/written instructions, drawings, electronic data, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.

-Lea Learning outcomes ssessment criteria Portfolio reference Date 2 Know how to comply with relevant legislation and official guidance when installing fully supported lead and 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. hard metal roofing, cladding and weatherings 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, buildings, company and operative.
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 2 Know how to comply with relevant legislation and official guidance when installing fully supported lead and 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. hard metal roofing, cladding and weatherings 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, buildings, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.

-Lea arning outcomes Asses sment criteria Evidence type Portfolio reference Date 3 Maintain safe and healthy working practices when installing fully 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing fully supported lead and hard metal roofing, cladding and weatherings. supported lead and hard metal roofing, cladding and weatherings 3.2 Demonstrate compliance with given information and relevant legislation when installing fully supported lead and hard metal roofing, cladding and weatherings in relation to the following: safe use of access equipment • safe use, storage and handling of materials, tools and equipment specific risks to health.
+Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 3 Maintain safe and healthy working practices when installing fully 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing fully supported lead and hard metal roofing, cladding and weatherings. supported lead and hard metal roofing, cladding and weatherings 3.2 Demonstrate compliance with given information and relevant legislation when installing fully supported lead and hard metal roofing, cladding and weatherings in relation to the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing fully supported lead and hard metal roofing, cladding and weatherings, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.